-(1) An owner or operator of a facility subject to inventory reporting which had has present in excess of five hazardous chemicals in an amount equal to or above the threshold quantity, shall pay an additional annual inventory filing fee of ten twenty dollars per hazardous chemical for each hazardous chemical, in excess of five.
+(1) An owner or operator of a facility subject to inventory reporting which has present hazardous chemicals in an amount equal to or above the threshold quantity, shall pay an additional annual inventory filing fee of twenty dollars per hazardous chemical for each hazardous chemical.

 (3) The annual inventory filing fee submitted for a single reporting facility shall not exceed twenty-five hundred dollars except as noted for oil and gas extraction facilities under paragraphs (D) and (E) of this rule.

-(B) An owner or operator of a facility, who is subject to this rule and who fails to submit the annual inventory filing fee by March thirty-first of each year shall pay to the commission a late fee of fifteen ten per cent per annum of the total fees in addition to those fees payable under paragraph (A)(1), (A)(2), (D), or (E) of this rule.
-The late filing fee shall be compounded every three months until the total fees due have been received by the commission.
+(B) An owner or operator of a facility, who is subject to this rule and who fails to submit the annual inventory filing fee by March thirty-first of each year shall pay to the commission a late fee of ten per cent per annum of the total fees in addition to those fees payable under paragraph (A)(1), (A)(2), (D), or (E) of this rule.

 (C) An owner or operator of a facility, who, during the preceding year, was required to pay a fee to a municipal corporation pursuant to an ordinance, rule, or requirement that was in effect on or before December 14, 1988 for reporting or providing of the names or amounts of extremely hazardous substances or hazardous chemicals stored at the facility, may claim a credit against the fees due under paragraph (A)(1), (A)(2), (D), or (E) of this rule for fees paid to the municipal corporation pursuant to the reporting requirements.
 The amount of credit claimed in any reporting year shall not exceed the amounts due under paragraph (A)(1), (A)(2), (B), or (E) of this rule during that reporting year.
 No unused portion of the credit shall be carried over to subsequent reporting years.
 In order to claim a credit under this paragraph, the owner or operator shall submit with the inventory form such information as required by the commission such as a copy of the receipt issued by the municipal corporation or other documentation acceptable to the commission which indicates the amount of fee paid, the date on which the fee was paid, and that the purpose was to fulfill a hazardous chemical inventory filing requirement.